-The outcomes will be assessed at baseline, and again at each timepoint.
-The primary outcome is PTSD, widely endorsed in the literature [11, 12] and through our scoping work with PPI and service providers, as a primary health issue for survivors and an absence of diagnosis, or reduction in symptoms may mark improvement or recovery in a person who has experienced sexual violence.
+Table 5 shows the measures at each timepoint.
+The primary outcome is PTSD, widely endorsed in the literature [11, 12] and through our scoping work with individuals with lived experience and service providers, as a primary health issue for survivors and an absence of diagnosis, or reduction in symptoms may mark improvement or recovery in a person who has experienced sexual violence.
 PTSD symptoms (PTSSs) will be assessed using the PCL-5 [16], the latest version of the PTSD Checklist (PCL).
 PCL-5 assesses the presence and severity of PTSD symptoms in the last month based on DSM-5 criteria.
 The PCL-5 asks about symptoms in relation to generic stressful experiences.
 Respondents are asked to rate how bothered they have been by each of 20 items in the past month on a 5-point Likert scale ranging from 0 (not at all) to 4 (extremely).
 Items are summed to provide a total severity score (range 0-80).
 The PCL is commonly used, and has demonstrated validity and excellent internal consistency reliability (.94 for the total scale and .82-.94 for subscales) [15, 72].
 A total score of 33 or higher suggests the patient may benefit from PTSD treatment.
 Evidence suggests that a 5-10 point change is reliable and a 10-20 point change is clinically meaningful [73].
-Depressive symptoms will be measured using the Beck Depression Inventory (BDI) [74].
-Anxiety symptoms will be assessed using the GAD-7 [75]; quality of life will be assessed using the WHOQoL-Brief [76]; alcohol measured using the AUDIT-C [77].
-We will develop a set of items to assess sexual health, including STI testing and diagnosis, pelvic pain; use of contraception, pregnancy outcomes and reproductive coercion [78, 79]; sexual violence will be assessed using the Sexual Experiences Survey Revised-Short Form [80].
-Our approach to measuring health and other costs is outlined in 4.8.
+Depressive symptoms will be measured using the CES-D-R-10 [74].
+Quality of life will be assessed using the WHOQoL-Brief [76]; alcohol measured using the AUDIT-C [77].
+Eating behaviours using the SCOFF [75] and items from the Three-Factor Eating Questionnaire Revised 21 [109]; drug use will be measured using the DUDIT [110].
+We will develop a set of items to assess sexual health, including STI testing and diagnosis, pelvic pain; use of contraception, pregnancy outcomes and reproductive coercion [78, 79].
+Sexual violence will be measured through bespoke screen items at follow up only.
+This is not assessed at baseline as it is not appropriate given the point participants may be at in their journey and we will have some data from the SARC about the nature of the assault such as, the type of assault, approximately how long ago the assault took place, the perpetrator of the assault and the use of substances in the assault.
+We will screen for domestic violence using the ACTS [80]; at follow up we will also assess exposure to domestic violence and abuse using the Composite Abuse Scale [104].
+Our approach to measuring health and other costs using the ICECAP-A [111] and EQ5D-5L [112] is outlined in 4.8.

-We will work with our SSC and PPI groups in order to refine our choice of measures, in particular, appropriate ways to assess sexual violence exposure in this high-risk population [81].
+We will work with our study steering committee and lived experience group in order to refine our choice of measures, in particular, appropriate ways to assess sexual violence exposure in this high-risk population [81].